Priesthood of all believers: Democratic churches

+It is a featured doctrine of Restorationist churches, such as the Churches of Christ.

+North American Pilgrims

-The Separatist Congregationalists (Pilgrim Fathers) who founded Plymouth Colony in North America in 1620 took the next step in evolving the consequences of Luther's universal priesthood doctrine by combining it with the Federal theology that had been developed by Calvinist theologians, especially Robert Browne, Henry Barrowe, and John Greenwood.
+The Separatist Congregationalists (Pilgrim Fathers) who founded Plymouth Colony in North America in 1620 took the next step in evolving the consequences of Luther's universal priesthood doctrine by combining it with the federal theology that had been developed by Calvinist theologians, especially Robert Browne, Henry Barrowe, and John Greenwood.
 On the basis of the Mayflower Compact, a social contract, the Pilgrims applied the principles that guided their congregational democracy also to the administration of the worldly affairs of their community.
 It was, like Massachusetts Bay Colony, founded by Puritans in 1628, de facto a small democratic, self-governing republic until 1691, when the two colonies were united under a royal governor.
 Both colonies had a representative political structure and practiced separation of powers.
 The General Court functioned as the legislative and the judiciary, the annually elected governor and his assistants were the executive branch of government.
 These Protestants believed that democracy was the will of God.
-In so doing, they followed Calvin, who had, in order to safeguard the rights and liberties of ordinary people, praised the advantages of democracy and recommended that political power should be distributed among several institutions to minimise its misuse.
-He had, in effect, advocated separation of powers.
+In so doing, they followed Calvin who had, in order to safeguard the rights and liberties of ordinary people, praised the advantages of democracy and recommended that political power should be distributed among several institutions to minimise its misuse.
+He had in effect advocated separation of powers.

 In Rhode Island (1636), Connecticut (1636), and Pennsylvania (1682), Baptist Roger Williams, Congregationalist Thomas Hooker, and Quaker William Penn, respectively, gave the democratic concept another turn by linking it with religious freedom, a basic human right that had its origin also in Luther's theology.
-In his view, faith in Jesus Christ was the free gift of the Holy Spirit and could therefore not be forced on a person.
+In this view, faith in Jesus Christ was a gift of the Holy Spirit and could therefore not be forced on a person.
 Williams, Hooker, and Penn adopted Luther's position.
-Precondition for granting freedom of conscience in their colonies was the separation of state and church.
+Precondition for granting freedom of conscience in their colonies was the separation of church and state.
 This had been made possible by Luther's separation of the spiritual and the worldly spheres in his doctrine of the two kingdoms.
 The inseparable combination of democracy with its civil rights on the one hand and religious freedom and other human rights on the other hand became the backbone of the American Declaration of Independence (1776), Constitution, and Bill of Rights.
-In turn, these documents became models for the constitutions of nations in Europe, Latin America, and other parts of the world, e.g., Japan and South Korea.
+In turn, these documents became models for the constitutions of nations in Europe, Latin America, and other parts of the world.
 The French Declaration of the Rights of Man and of the Citizen (1789) was mainly based on the draft of Marquis de Lafayette, an ardent supporter of the American constitutional principles.
 These are also echoed in the United Nations Charter and Declaration of Human Rights.